EladLevyDev/EladInsuranceBot/README.md

 ## Improvements to be made
 * Bot should manage steps by server remote
+* Typing animation
-* Typing animation & Restart bot function improvements
+* Restart bot function